ianleongg/Advance-Lane-Finding/README.md

 ---
 ### README

-- The algorithm successfuly draws on the detected lane as seen in the below video and here is a link to my [project code](https://github.com/ianleongg/Advance-Lane-Finding/blob/master/Advanced_Lane_Finding.ipynb)
+- The before and after of the algorithm successfuly drawing on detected lane as seen below and here is a link to my [project code](https://github.com/ianleongg/Advance-Lane-Finding/blob/master/Advanced_Lane_Finding.ipynb).

-![alt text][video1]
+![alt text][image12]

 ### Steps used to achieve lane detection.